EverlyWell/react-challenge/readme.md

 ### Submission

-Once you've completed your project, deploy the code (to a free account on Heroku), and submit links to the hosted instance and your github repo
+Once you've completed your project, deploy the code (to a free account on Heroku), and submit links to the hosted instance and your github repo.